braingpt-lovelab/BrainBench/README.md

-# BrainBench
+# Large language models surpass human experts in predicting neuroscience results
 ![brainbench](https://github.com/braingpt-lovelab/BrainBench/assets/32969920/6e3a5a93-1f26-41bf-b93e-995fd8bd42fd)

-Umbrella repo for all repos associated with paper https://arxiv.org/abs/2403.03230

-BrainBench is a big project containing multiple moving pieces from the dataset itself to model evaluation results.
-While the code base will likely be refactored in the future, for now it is divided into 3 parts, each of which is a tracked repo.
+BrainBench's code base is currently divided into 3 parts, each of which is a tracked repo.

 ### Repos:
 - `experiments`: repo hosting all analyses scripts that can be used to obtain raw results (pre-plotting) to replicate the findings from scratch.